MahmoudMostapha/PhD-Dissertation/Chapter7/Models/README.md

-# Extraction of Local Extra-Axial Cerebrospinal Fluid
+# Out-of-Sample Detection in Heterogeneous Settings

 The trained models can be fount in this [Link](https://drive.google.com/open?id=17Ov0cW-teFB4_MQwxJbYrx6vKcBnKBVS)